-Franklin College senior Shelby Mullis won third place in the Indianapolis Press Club Foundation’s 32nd Annual Thomas R. Keating Feature Writing Program on Saturday, Nov.
+Franklin College senior Shelby Mullis won third place in the Indianapolis Press Club Foundation’s 32nd Annual Thomas R. Keating Competition on Saturday, Nov.
 10.

 Mullis, a journalism major, received a cash prize of $1,250.
 She was one of 10 finalists selected by a panel of judges from a pool of 47 students who entered the contest.
 Finalists were dropped off at the Indiana State Fairgrounds in Indianapolis and were given approximately five hours to develop and write a feature story, which they composed in The Indianapolis Star newsroom.